WebyThinksVK/martinkaptein.com/content/page/about.md

 - 2016 first price Vught klassiek competition in the Netherlands
 - 2017 first price Ulvenhart klassiek competition in the Netherlands
 - 2017 first price International Music festival in Loutraki, Greece
+- 2017 VriendenCultuurPrijs2017 KoBrapublieksprijs - price of the public (Tilburg, The Netherlands)

 ### IT experience

-Martin Kaptein has experience with a wide variety of different technologies, especially Javascript and Python.
+As a hobby, Martin Kaptein has experience with a wide variety of different technologies, especially Javascript and Python.
 Also, Martin has extended knowledge of [Wordpress](https://wordpress.com/) and Static Site Generators (such as [jekyll](https://jekyllrb.com/) or [hugo](https://gohugo.io/)).
-By the way, Martin has [written his own static site generator](blog/pythoncms.md) in Python which you can find [here](blog/pythoncms.md).
+By the way, Martin has [written his own static site generator](../blog/pythoncms) in Python which you can find [here](../blog/pythoncms).

 Besides that, Martin Kaptein is familiar with: